Skip to content

 Note

-In case you find parent data, it refers to concepts that, in the Knowledge Graph supernomen-subnomen or superverbum-subverbum hierarchy, depending on the word class, are "the parent" of the tile concept.
+In case you find parent data, it refers to concepts that, in the knowledge graph supernomen-subnomen or superverbum-subverbum hierarchy, depending on the word class, are "the parent" of the tile concept.

 Interpret atom tiles